Aishwarya0811/Tableau/Tableau_Language_Recognition_Data_Cleaning_Capabilities.md

+#**ASK DATA**

-Tableau has added natural language processing to its platform with its release Ask Data, which allows users to search for – and visualise – data using natural language, rather than keywords.
+**_Tableau_** has **added natural language processing** to its platform with its release Ask Data, which allows users

-The other has been dubbed Data Prep Conductor.
-A native integration with Tableau Server, it allows organisations to schedule and manage self-service data preparation at scale across the 65 different data sources Tableau can connect with, from Aurora to MemSQL, via Apache Drill, SAP, MongoDB, Oracle and more.
+- to search data
+- visualise data

+using natural language, **rather than keywords**.

+**Ask Data uses algorithms to automatically profile and index data sources/queries;**

+##For example

-Ask Data uses algorithms to automatically profile and index data sources/queries; for example if someone searches their sales figures for “British furniture” it automatically recognises that they need “product category” filtered to “furniture,” and “Country” set to “United Kingdom.”
+if someone searches their sales figures for “British furniture” it automatically recognises that they need “product category” filtered to “furniture,” and “Country” set to “United Kingdom.”

-Ask Data as “providing a more intuitive and natural way to interact with data, lowering the barrier to entry for analytics and allowing people to ask questions in plain language and get highly relevant insights faster.”
+**Ask Data as “providing a more intuitive and natural way to interact with data, lowering the barrier to entry for analytics and allowing people to ask questions in plain language and get highly relevant insights faster.”**

-It is available as part of Tableau Server and Tableau Online for no extra cost.
+**It is available as part of Tableau Server and Tableau Online for no extra cost.**

+#**Data Prep Conductor**

+The other has been dubbed **Data Prep Conductor**.
+A native integration with Tableau Server, it allows organisations

+-to schedule data preparation
+-manage self-service data preparation

+at scale across the **65 different data sources**

+**_Tableau can connect with, from Aurora to MemSQL, via Apache Drill, SAP, MongoDB, Oracle and more._**

 Tableau Data Management